berinaniesh/berinaniesh/README.md

 ### Hi there 👋

+I am Berin Aniesh.
+I like simulating physical phenomena in software (CFD, Neutronics).
+I also like to code and I like high performace computing.
+I have also worked with chess engines, Android ROMs and Django.
+Learning C++ and Rust at the moment.

 <!--
 **berinaniesh/berinaniesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.